tim-s-ccs/crown-marketplace-feature-tests/README.md

-# Crown Marketplace Legacy - Feature tests
+# Crown Marketplace - Feature tests

-This repository contains feature tests for the [Crown Marketplace Legacy][] which can be run in non development environments.
+This repository contains feature tests for the [Crown Marketplace][] and [Crown Marketplace Legacy][] project which can be run in non development environments.

 This is a ruby project which uses [Cucumber][] BDD framework and [Capybara][] to run the tests.